 Eligibility Criteria for a Parent PLUS Loan

-First, it’s good to know the qualification criteria to understand why your loan request was denied.
+First, it’s good to know the qualification criteria to understand potential reasons why your loan request was denied.

 In order to be eligible for a Parent PLUS loan, you’ll need to meet the following eligibility requirements:

 - You must be the biological or adoptive parent of the student.

 - Stepparents are eligible to borrow a Parent PLUS Loan while they are married to the student’s custodial parent.